Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 PRICE ON AMAZON »

 *Component prices fluctuate daily.
-Click here to check current pricing.
+Click ‘Price on Amazon’ to see the most-up-to-date price.

 **You’ll need an operating system.
-Windows costs ~$100.
+Windows 11 is free to download but a license costs ~$125.
 However, you can still install Windows for free and it will work indefinitely without activating it—there will just be a watermark at the bottom left of your desktop asking you to activate it.

 These parts are capable of producing an experience on par with a some custom PC builder’s $1,000+ prebuilt gaming PC.

-Still, though, with the budget limitations, there will a significant performance drop in performance between this system and the $600 PC build listed above.
+Still, though, with the budget limitations, there will be a noticeable drop in performance between this system and the $600 PC build listed above.
 But, if you’re mainly playing non-demanding titles (like Fortnite, League of Legends, Minecraft, Rocket League, etc.) this system will get the job done.

-Thanks to an Intel Core i3-12100F processor, an RX 6500 XT graphics card, and 8GB of DDR4 RAM, the cheap $500 gaming PC build listed below can max out pretty much any game on a budget 1080p monitor, as well as play non-demanding games at 1440p on medium-to-high settings.
+Thanks to an AMD Ryzen 5 5500 processor, an Intel ARC A580 graphics card, and 16GB of DDR4 RAM, the cheap $500 gaming PC build listed below can max out pretty much any game on a budget 1080p monitor, as well as play non-demanding games at 1440p on medium-to-high settings.

 Overall, this system is a good starter build for anyone looking to get into PC gaming or anyone who is looking for the best cheap gaming PC for $500.